flevi29/steam-smurf/README.md

 4. Launches provided title
 5. Waits for provided title to terminate
 6. Shuts down Steam
 7. Launches Steam again so you can log back into your official/whichever account

-> :warning: At step 4. things might go wrong

 ## Download & Setup